 Any of several methods used singly or in combination to identify the performance domains and associated tasks, knowledge, and/or skills relating to the purpose of the credential and to provide the foundation for examination or program validation.
 Also known as “task or practice analysis” or “role delineation study.”
 See also Competency Modeling.

+Legacied—

+The process by which individuals are granted a credential without being required to meet the examination and/or other credentialing requirements.
+Previously referred to as “grandfathering.”

 License by Endorsement—

 Obtaining a license in a U.S. jurisdiction other than the jurisdiction of original licensure (where licensure was likely earned through examination).
 See also Endorsement.

-Licensing Authority/Board—
+Licensing Authority/Body—

 A governmental body or an autonomous body created by statute that issues and monitors a credential required by law for practice in a specified profession or role.
 See also Credentialing Body and Certification Body.